brunadearibeiro/java-com-springboot-bootcamp-claro/README.md

-# Java com Spring Boot - Bootcamp Claro
+# Java with Spring Boot - Claro Bootcamp

-## Objetivo
+## Objective

-Armazenar o que foi feito por mim durante o bootcamp de Java com Spring Boot da Claro.
+To store what I have done during the Claro Java with Spring Boot bootcamp.

-## Início dos Estudos
+## Start of Studies

-Os estudos de Java com Spring Boot da Claro começaram no dia **27/07/2024**.
+The Claro Java with Spring Boot studies began on **07/27/2024**.